takluyver/bash_kernel/README.rst

     cat dog.png | display
-    echo "<b>Dog</b>, not a cat." | displayHTML echo "alert('It is known khaleesi\!');" | displayJS
+    echo "<b>Dog</b>, not a cat." | displayHTML echo "alert('Hello from bash_kernel\!');" | displayJS

 Updating Rich Content Cells
 ---------------------------

-If one is doing something that requires dynamic updates, one can specify a unique display_id, should be a string name (downstream documentation is not clear on this), and the contents will be replaced by the new value.
+If one is doing something that requires dynamic updates, one can specify a unique display_id, which should be a string name.
+On each update, the contents will be replaced by the new value.
 Example:

 .. code:: shell